hmajid2301/blog/content/posts/2022-11-11-what-is-a-til-post/index.md

 The TIL posts have a low barrier to entry and are a lot easier to write.
 Therefore they should encourage me to post more often.
 In all my blog posts I try to post about things that I struggled to do.
 If I struggled to implement a feature or build something.
 It shows that there wasn't a tutorial or an easy example I could follow.
-So then I decide to write my own, to make it easier for others.
+So then I usually decide to write my own, to make it easier for others.
 It also has a nice side effect of helping me remember the topic better.

 Also, a TIL is a lot easier to write as they are a lot shorter.
 I cannot stress how important it is that they are shorter.